Now We Are Six: Legacy

 The book's title and function as a collection of poems has been parodied or influential following its publication.
 In 2003, Neil Gaiman released Now We Are Sick, a poem anthology book featuring sci-fi, fantasy, and horror poems that thirty authors wrote.
 In 2017, the BBC and James Goss released Doctor Who: Now We Are Six Hundred, which featured a collection of poems about The Doctor with illustrations by then Doctor Who show-runner, Russel T. Davies.

 By 1928, soprano Mimi Crawford recorded some poems from the collection set to music.
 Harold Fraser-Simon created the compositions.

 The poem "Us Two" features Christopher Robin and Winnie-the-Pooh spending time together.
-Some of the language in this poem is reminiscent of the song "Forever & Ever" from Pooh's Grand Adventure.
+Some of the language in this poem is paraphrased by the song "Forever & Ever" from Pooh's Grand Adventure.

 The book entered the public domain in the United States in 2023 along with other 1927 works.